comit-network/xmr-btc-swap/dev-docs/asb/README.md

 Public Monero mainnet nodes can be found [here](https://monero.fail/?chain=monero).
 Public Electrum mainnet nodes can be found [here](https://1209k.com/bitcoin-eye/ele.php?chain=btc).

+### Connect with others

+Consider joining the designated [Matrix chat](https://matrix.to/#/%23unstoppableswap-market-makers:matrix.org) to connect with other individuals running asbs.
+The core developers are active in this chat and always looking for feedback.

 ## ASB Details

 The ASB is a long running daemon that acts as the trading partner to the swap CLI.